darkphantom-gamer/python-face-recognition/README.md

 Run the script:

      python3 main.py
-# Also please visit my website https://gainways.online :)
+# Also please visit my website https://gainways.online 🥲

+#Have a Good day Mate 😊